Parent pages:

 HTML comment as data container

-Regular HTML comment can be used as a container to store text data intended to be dynamically displayed with JavaScript.
+Regular HTML comment can be used as a container to store text data intended to be displayed dynamically with JavaScript.

 <script>

-var comment = document.getElementById('example').nextSibling;
+var comment = document.getElementById('example').firstChild;

 </script>